chanind/SAE-Probes/README.md

   hook_name="blocks.12.hook_resid_post",
   reg_type="l1",
   setting="normal",
-  sae_cache_path="/results/output/path",
+  results_path="/results/output/path",
-  # model_cache_path is optional; if omitted, a temp dir is used and cleaned
+  # model_cache_path is optional; if omitted, a temp dir is used and cleared after
   model_cache_path="/path/to/saved/activations",
   ks=[1, 16],
 )
 ```

-The sparse probing results for each dataset will be saved to `sae_cache_path` as a JSON file per dataset.
+The sparse probing results for each dataset will be saved to `sae_results_path` as a JSON file per dataset.

 ### Baseline Probes